 In addition, we are actively working with leading traceability technology vendors to support their efforts to meet the diverse, unique, and rapidly evolving needs of the seafood industry.
 This includes supporting the launch of a Trade Association for Seafood Traceability Technology (TAST-T).

-If you’d like more information about any of these projects, our FDM work, or to see if Future of Fish can help your supply chain identify and implement an effective traceability system, contact Keith Flett at firstname.lastname@example.org.
+If you’d like more information about our RFP process or to see if Future of Fish can help your supply chain identify and implement an effective traceability system, contact Fiona Lugo-Mulligan, Traceability Program Manager at firstname.lastname@example.org.

 Published June 5, 2017